skiadas/AppliedStatsCourse/syllabus.md

 - You will learn how to critically think about, analyse and evaluate data, and how to formulate your conclusions.
 - You will be using computer technology to analyse real data from various disciplines, often involving large data sets that would be very difficult to analyse in other ways.
-- You will work in small groups to complete a term project, which will contain the formulation of a research question and methodology, as well as the collection and analysis of the resulting data.
+- You will work in small groups to complete a term project involving the analysis and presentation of certain data.
 You will have the chance to present both an oral and a written report at the end of the semester.
 You will thus demostrate skills in developing a thesis statement, supporting that thesis with logical rationale and quantitative evidence, and presenting that thesis in a convincing fashion, orally and in writing.
 - You will be introduced to probability theory, which provides the solid foundations on which all statistical inference procedures are based.
 This will provide you with an understanding of the nature of symbolic language, formal reasoning, and the process of solving problems by means of abstract modeling.

 ## Course Components